M4rdc0re/TartarusHall/README.md

 ### Usage
 * Hasher to calculate syscall hashes
-* ProtectedKey to generate a encrypted key
+* RC4Encrypt to generate a encrypted key and encrypt the payload
-* KeyGuard to encrypt payload

 ### Credits
 * Maldev Academy (https://maldevacademy.com/)